docker/docs/compose/startup-order.md

 ## Control startup

-On startup, Compose Compose does not wait until a container is "ready", only until it's running.
+On startup, Compose does not wait until a container is "ready", only until it's running.
 This can cause issues if, for example you have a relational database system that needs to start its own services before being able to handle incoming connections.

-The solution for detecting the ready state of a service is  to use the `condition ` attribute with one of the following options:
+The solution for detecting the ready state of a service is  to use the `condition` attribute with one of the following options:

 - `service_started`
 - `service_healthy`.
 This specifies that a dependency is expected to be “healthy”, which is defined with `healthcheck`, before starting a dependent service.